mitra42/webForth/FORTH.md

 # FORTH language and links

-Forth is an odd language, but if you are here the chances are you know that.
+Forth is a fun, but odd language, but if you are here the chances are you know that.
 There are also not many people using it, and the ANSI standard is pretty poor (for example it doesn't appear to define counted strings).